ibm-cloud-docs/pattern-vpc-security/data-security-domain.md

 ## Data-in-transit encryption
 {: #Data-in-Transit-Encryption}

 Data-in-transit encryption can occur in multiple areas within the {{site.data.keyword.Bluemix_notm}}.
 There can be external applications using HTTPS/SSL that would terminate to servers within a VPC or load balancers and NexGen firewalls in front of the servers in VPCs.
-There is also default data-in-transit encryption when there are accesses/traffic transits to Object, Block and File Storage and cloud services.
+There is also default data-in-transit encryption when there are accesses and traffic transits to Object, Block and File Storage and cloud services.

 ### Options
 {: #data-in-transit-encryption-options}

- - **Data-in-Transit encryption to {{site.data.keyword.Bluemix_notm}} storage** - No options.
-This is a default function
+ - Data-in-transit encryption to {{site.data.keyword.Bluemix_notm}} storage: No options.
+This is a default function.
- - **Application Level Data-in-Transition Encryption** - Applicable mostly in public access situations but of course this can be applied in private access situations.
-Transit Level Security (TLS) 1.2 should be used at a minimum
+ - Application level data-in-transition encryption: Applicable mostly in public access situations but of course this can be applied in private access situations.
+Transit Level Security (TLS) 1.2 should be used at a minimum.
- - **Application-level data-in-transit encryption termination** - TLS termination at a NexGen firewall TLS termination at an edge load balancer TLS termination with {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.cis_short_notm}}
+ - Application-level data-in-transit encryption termination: TLS termination at a NexGen firewall TLS termination at an edge load balancer TLS termination with {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.cis_short_notm}}.

 ### Best practices
 {: #data-in-transit-encryption-best-practices}

 Application-level data-in-transition encryption should always be applied in public access situations.
 Application-level data-in-transit encryption should always be terminated at the edge at a firewall or a load balancer.
 When the traffic is decrypted at the edge, it can be inspected for threats, and so on.
 Application-level encryption termination should not occur on servers that are in the interior of a network.

 ### Solutioning guidance
 {: #data-in-transit-encryption-best-guidance}